 The third stage is to carefully lift the pieces into a truck and secure or onto an open trailer which we did with my sculptures.
 I used a Kubota tractor with a front loader and attachable forks to lift the sculptures up and onto a trailer, and another piece onto an open pick-up truck.
 Once secure we slowly drove the pieces to Blue Hill Plaza.

-Once on the ground the pieces were on a wheelbase
+ground the pieces were on a wheelbase dollies and

 The fifth stage of the process is to stand up the